Ks4four/dots-nt/README.md

 trade-off: unlike other designs. this is a matter of habit.

 ### why not `workspace`s
-i have to admit, "workspace"s is a more robust concept. my reason is simple: my keyboard lacks a numrow, so i simply don't use them. actually, prompting the ai to implement `workspace`s logic that talks to yasb shouldn't be hard. after implementing this nonWorkspace approach, i realized that sticking to `workspace`s demands a specific mental loop: recall which `workspace` an app resides in, then press `mod` key + `#` numbers to switch. this fundamentally violates `selectFirstOperateLater`: you are forced to `operate` (context switch) before you can even `select` the target window.\
+i have to admit, `workspace`s is a more robust concept. my reason is simple: my keyboard lacks a numrow, so i simply don't use them. actually, prompting the ai to implement `workspace`s logic that talks to yasb shouldn't be hard. after implementing this nonWorkspace approach, i realized that sticking to `workspace`s demands a specific mental loop: recall which `workspace` an app resides in, then press `mod` key + `#` numbers to switch. this fundamentally violates `selectFirstOperateLater`: you are forced to `operate` (context switch) before you can even `select` the target window.\

 `workspace`s reminds me of `https://johnnydecimal.com/`, which uses numbers to manage files, just like using numbers to manage windows. you can assign semantics to numbers. but there is another school of thought that believes files fit `tagging` better, rather than hierarchy (`https://karl-voit.at/2020/01/25/avoid-complex-folder-hierarchies/`). `workspace`s enforces rigid categorization here. i struggled here for a while, eventually preferring `tagging`, and `jwno`'s jump `frame` functionality also helps me.